AdobeDocs/commerce-webapi/src/pages/rest/tutorials/inventory/bulk-transfer-products.md

 ## Bulk transfer the product from the Huntington store to the Northeast warehouse

 The `POST /V1/inventory/bulk-product-source-transfer` endpoint allows you to specify an array of SKUs to bulk transfer from one source to another, but this example includes only one SKU.
 If you set the `unassignFromOrigin` attribute to `true`, the origin source is no longer associated with the specified products.
-If the attribute is `false`, Magento designates the products as being out of stock at the origin source with a quantity of 0.
+If the attribute is `false`, Adobe Commerce designates the products as being out of stock at the origin source with a quantity of 0.

 **Endpoint:**